edwarado/COMP2119-Piggy/README.md

 ### Program codes in multiple files
-We will split our program into mainly three parts, preparation (shuffling and distributing card), the main algorithm of the game and file input and output process.
+We will split our program into mainly three parts, preparation (shuffling and distributing cards), the main algorithm of the game and file input and output process.
 By doing so, the main algorithm can be reused to write other programs but with different features customized.